Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a grant of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI, Project No. PN-II-ID-PCE-2011-3-0516.
-The authors express their gratitude to Prof. Henning Struchtrup (Department of Mechanical Engineering, University of Victoria, Canada) for kindly providing the DSMC results used for the validation of the models introduced in this paper.
-The authors are grateful to Prof. Li-Shi Luo (Department of Mathematics and Statistics, Old Dominion University, Norfolk, VA) for suggesting the validation of their results using the linearised Boltzmann equation results in Refs.~\cite{jiang16,li15}.
+The authors express their gratitude to Professor Henning Struchtrup (Department of Mechanical Engineering, University of Victoria, Canada) for kindly providing the DSMC results for Maxwell molecules used for the validation of the models introduced in this paper.
+The authors are grateful to Prof. Li-Shi Luo (Department of Mathematics and Statistics, Old Dominion University, Norfolk, VA) for suggesting the validation of their results by considering the non-linear part of the velocity profile in the linearized regime.
+The authors are indebted to Prof. Felix Sharipov (Universidade Federal do Paran\'a, Curitiba, Brazil) for suggesting the validation tests in the context of realistic, ab-initio potentials and for kindly providing DSMC results for comparison.